Collective contributions to polarization in political voting: Voter and contextual entropies

 In addition, the voter complexity contours reveal intraparty diversity because they show how relevant the spread in parameter space is to overall voting record.
 The closer the voters are to the peaks in entropy, the more unexpected their voting records are from the perspective of a simple partisan description.
 Indeed, we find swing voters like Collins (R-ME) and Manchin (D-WV) closer to the peaks and ``hard partisans'' like Kennedy (D-MA), East (R-NC), Cruz (R-TX), and Paul (R-KY) on the ``flat plains.''
 In the \session{117} Senate, the vast body of the Democratic majority lies on the plains with very low voter complexity, so while it is the case that they may have contrasting effective fields, they have similar average votes (Figure~\ref{gr:vote margin}); this indicates the cohesion amongst the Democratic minority.
-Going further, Manchin (D-WV) is along every projection between the two parties.
-He occupies a special median position, always located in between the two parties but not in any way strongly aligned with the core of either.
-In contrast, Sanders (I-VT), reveals strong dichotomy that is not indicative of a swing voter.
-Along one projection, he is on the far wing of the Democrats ($h_1-h_2$) and along another he is the most likely to vote with Republicans ($h_1+h_2$).
-This indicates an unusual voting record, and correspondingly his entropy is amongst the highest in the Democratic party.
-Thus, these maps provide an intuitive but empirical and multidimensional portrait of voting that may be surprising in light of partisan projections that dominate popular discourse (and often the literature).
+Looking more closely, we see that Manchin (D-WV) is situated between the two parties along every projection; he occupies a special median position, always located in between the two parties but not in any way strongly aligned with the core of either.
+In contrast, Sanders (I-VT), shows dichotomy that is not indicative of a classic swing voter.
+Along one projection, he is on the far wing of the Democrats ($h_1-h_2$), even more than Collins, and along another he is the Democrat most likely to vote with Republicans ($h_1+h_2$).
+This indicates an unusual voting record in this session, and correspondingly his entropy is amongst the highest in the Democratic party.
+Thus, these maps provide an intuitive but empirical and multidimensional portrait of voting that may be surprising in light of partisan projections that dominate popular discourse \cite{fischerThingsAre2024} (and often the literature).